 Use this option to turn your wireless network radio ON or OFF.
 You may want to turn the radio off while in airplanes or to conserve the battery life of your mobile computer.
-When the radio is disabled, the power LED on your Card will turn off and the Windows 2000 or XP system tray wireless network icon will be depicted with an "X".
+When the radio is disabled, the power LED on your Card will turn off and the system tray wireless network icon will be depicted with an "X".